amyzyck/RADseq_Uca-rapax_2016/Scripts/OutlierDetection/OutlierDetection_UcaRapax.md

 Results for the SNP VCF file `SNP.TRSdp5g5mafMIap9g9dMMsnpDHWEmaf0252Amaf05.recode.vcf`:

-*118 outliers were detected from PCAdapt and Outflank (117 and 1, respectively).
 *8,117 Neutral loci located in `neutralsnploci.recode.vcf`.

-*118 outlier loci are located in `outliersnps.recode.vcf`.
+*118 outliers were detected from PCAdapt and OutFLANK (117 and 1, respectively), located in `outliersnps.recode.vcf`.

 ****
 #### Filtering one random SNP per contig